ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFilesApi.md

 const apiInstance = new FilesFilesApi(configuration);

-let id: number; //The file ID to save as PDF. (default to undefined) let saveAsPdfInteger: SaveAsPdfInteger; //The parameters for saving file as PDF. (optional)
+let id: number; //The file ID to save as PDF. (default to undefined) let saveAsPdfInteger: SaveAsPdfInteger; //The parameters for saving file as PDF.

 const { status, data } = await apiInstance.saveFileAsPdf(
     id,